 Sustainable travels the country seeking leadership and wisdom from some of the most forward thinking farmers like Bill Niman, Klaas Martens and John Kempf – heroes who challenge the ethical decisions behind industrial agriculture.
 It is a story of hope and transformation, about passion for the land and a promise that it can be restored to once again sustain us.

 Matt Wechsler and Annie Speicher are the storytellers at Hourglass Films behind “Sustainable”.
 The film is a passion project for them, combining their roles as food activists with their talents as documentary filmmakers.
 “Sustainable” was screened at 20+ film festivals around the world and recently won the 2016 Accolade Global Humanitarian Award for Outstanding Achievement.
 Their past work includes the 2012 New York Emmy-nominated documentary “Different is the New Normal”, which aired nationally on PBS and was narrated by Michael J. Fox.
-They are currently working on a new film called “Right to Harm” about everyday rural Americans who fight for their rights to clean air and water against Concentrated Animal Feeding Operations (CAFOs).
+They are currently working on a new film called “Right to Harm” about the health effects of factory farming on rural Americans.
 The film is set to premiere in 2018.

 Small (Up to 75 people): $200 + shipping